SF023/employee-onboarding-system/README.md

 ###  Features
 - Add new employees with personal and job details
-- View and edit employee profiles
+- View, edit, and delete employee profiles

 ## Technologies Used
 - HTML, CSS, JavaScript